Swimming and Diving Scores in the Preliminaries

 Junior Ellie Hance swims the 100 Yard Backstroke at regionals, qualifying for state.

 The preliminary round ended with three Kennedy swimmers advancing to finals, swimming in a combined total of five events.
-Sophomore Lilly Adams will be swimming in the consolation rounds of both the 200 Yard Individual Medley and the 100 Yard Backstroke.
+Sophomore Lilly Adams will swim in the consolation rounds of both the 200 Yard Individual Medley and the 100 Yard Backstroke.
 Junior Maria Trotta will swim the consolation round of the 100 Yard Freestyle next to Hance as well as the championship round of the 50 Yard Freestyle in which she is seeded fifth.

 “Congrats to the Kennedy Divers,” tweeted Varsity Coach Chad Derlein. “[I’m] super happy in the dedication and commitment you all shown this season.
 Congrats to Lacey on getting 6th, Katelyn on getting 11th and Kylie on getting 13th.”